grafana/beyla/docs/sources/configure/options.md

 In the previous example, all the metrics with a name starting with `http_` (or `http.`) would include all the possible attributes but `http_path` and `http_route` (or `http.path`/`http.route`).
-But the `http_client_*` and `http_server_*` sections would override the base configuration, enabling the `http_path` attribute for the HTTP client metrics and `http_route` for the HTTP server metrics.
+The `http_client_*` and `http_server_*` sections would override the base configuration, enabling the `http_path` attribute for the HTTP client metrics and `http_route` for the HTTP server metrics.

-When a metric name matches multiple definitions using wildcards, the metrics inclusion/exclusion lists are applied in order from more generic to more specific.
+When a metric name matches multiple definitions using wildcards, exact matches have higher precedence than wild card matches.

 ### Instance ID decoration